Photo of The Divine Infant Catholic School building, showing a red brick building surrounded by greenery

 Rooted in Catholic Faith

-Our Catholic identity is central to everything we do.
-Religious education is based on the Born of the Spirit catechetical series, approved by the Canadian Conference of Catholic Bishops.
-Students also learn and practice common prayers appropriate to their grade level.
+• We provide religious education through the Born of the Spirit catechetical series, approved by the Canadian Conference of Catholic Bishops.

-Students are encouraged to live out their faith through acts of service.
-Throughout the year, they participate in charitable initiatives such as Thanksgiving and Christmas food drives for the Daily Bread Food Bank, Good Shepherd Refuge, and ShareLife.
-These experiences help students understand the importance of compassion and community, both locally and globally.
+• Throughout the year, our students participate in charitable initiatives, including Thanksgiving and Christmas food drives supporting Daily Bread Food Bank, Good Shepherd Refuge, and ShareLife.

 A Safe, Respectful and Caring Environment